Kss004/DheeraAssignment/README.md

 ## AI tools used

-- **Claude Code (Opus 4.7)** — used to scaffold the project end-to-end:
+- **Claude Code ** — used to scaffold the project end-to-end:
-  - chose the architecture (Python backend vs browser-only) by walking through trade-offs with me;
+  - chose the architecture myself and then instructed the AI to generate the code for the same.
   - generated the FastAPI + MediaPipe + WebSocket skeleton, the centroid tracker, and the canvas overlay drawing code;
-  - wrote the build/run instructions and this README.
+- **Antigravity** — used lightly for spot edits and quick suggestions during iteration.
 - **How I validated the AI output** — I ran the smoke tests end-to-end (`/healthz`, WebSocket handshake, live detections in browser devtools) and read each generated file before committing.
 Two corrections worth noting: